Pokemon Rulesheet

 Story Modes:

 The ramps and orbits correspond to, from left to right, Bulbasaur, Squirtle, Pikachu, and Charmander.
 Hitting any of those shots three times during single-ball play will start a story mode based on that character.
 Boost story modes by completing the training targets - each color boosts a different Pokémon’s mode.
+Completing the training targets during a story mode will extend the timer by 20 seconds.

 Completing a story mode will qualify a shot multiplier.